Millennium Park Bus Depot: Infrastructure

-The depot is the only DTC depot which contains gates opening into three Delhi districts (East, North and South).
-The depot also contains numerous features and facilities such as eight washing pits, five parking centres (which also have scanning centres in them), a water tank each for drinking purposes and the Fire Department, four underground water tanks for washing buses, seven dormitories capable of holding 500 people, and two CNG stations (DTC buses run on CNG) utilised by 10 filling pumps.
-In addition, the depot also contains a Logistics Park consisting of a GPS-based logistical center to monitor trip plans, bus movements and locations, punctuality and regularity of all the buses; and a center used to train new drivers.
+The depot was the only DTC depot which contained gates opening into three Delhi districts (East, North and South).
+The depot also contained numerous features and facilities such as eight washing pits, five parking centres (which also have scanning centres in them), a water tank each for drinking purposes and the Fire Department, four underground water tanks for washing buses, seven dormitories capable of holding 500 people, and two CNG stations (DTC buses run on CNG) utilised by 10 filling pumps.
+In addition, the depot also contained a Logistics Park consisting of a GPS-based logistical center to monitor trip plans, bus movements and locations, punctuality and regularity of all the buses; and a center used to train new drivers.
 For the Commonwealth Games, the police set up a command center and a cargo scanning center as well.
-The depot is equipped to repair 65 buses at a time.
-The depot is also fully secured with the surveillance of 37 CCTVs.
-Electricity is provided by an 11 KV electric substation present in the depot complex.
+The depot was equipped to repair 65 buses at a time.
+The depot was also fully secured with the surveillance of 37 CCTVs.
+Electricity was provided by an 11 KV electric substation present in the depot complex.